xbach/docs/trezor-apps/copay.rst

 Using Copay wallet and Trezor together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On your PC, Copay can be used with Trezor as an alternative to MyTrezor.
+On your PC, Copay can be used with Trezor as an alternative to TREZOR Wallet.
 After you import one of your Trezor accounts into Copay, you will be able to check its balance, transaction history and send payments from it.
 More profoundly, Copay is one the first bitcoin apps, that lets you create shared (or multisignature) wallet .
 Below, we provide an example how three company owners can create and manage a shared wallet.